 § 80.763 Effective antenna height.

-The effective height of the antenna is the vertical distance between the center of the radiating system above the mean sea level and the average terrain elevation.
+The effective height of the antenna is the vertical distance of the center of the radiating system above the mean water or sea level .

+REASON: The area being serviced is the coastal or inland waterway.
+Average terrain elevation, while useful in calculating propagation over land, is not useful in calculating propagation over a waterway and leads to erroneous results